samd-systems/palo-alto-labs/RIP-Routing-on-Palo-Alto-NGFW/README.md

 # RIP Routing on Palo Alto NGFW

 ## Overview
-This lab documents the configuration and validation of the RIP dynamic routing protocol between a Palo Alto Networks next-generation firewall and Cisco routers in a shared routing environment.
+This lab documents the configuration of the RIP dynamic routing protocol between a Palo Alto Networks next-generation firewall and Cisco routers in a shared routing environment.
 The focus is on dynamic route exchange, protocol behavior, and validation of RIP-learned routes within a firewall-centric topology.

 This lab is documented as a validated engineering case note rather than a step-by-step configuration walkthrough.